ihasdapie/chenbrian.ca/content/posts/resume/index.md

 2. Change to a single-column layout
 3. `\itag{asdf}` command to draw an inline "tag"
 4. `\chref` command for hyperlinks
+5. Disabling word wrapping and hyphenation
-5. Various changes to `\makecvevent`, etc. to improve pdf-to-text conversion
+6. Various changes to `\makecvevent`, etc. to improve pdf-to-text conversion

 For an example of the output, see my [about me]({{< ref "/about">}}) page, or the picture below.